01722 422 300

 don't bother!
 It's so simple, just ask us a question

-Medical Negligence
+Medical Negligence Compensation Claims

-Claiming medical negligence compensation will be possible if it can be confirmed that a deterioration of the condition could have been avoided or a full recovery made, had the patient been referred to a specialist for treatment at an earlier time.
+Claiming medical negligence compensation will be possible if it can be proved that a deterioration of the condition could have been avoided or a full recovery made, had the patient been referred to a specialist for treatment at an earlier time.

 In many cases, just like private enterprises, the NHS has to pay compensation for claims being made.